codecrucis/montecassino/library/Matthew Henry/Commentary on Hebrews.md

 	1. What he did by his faith: He made mention of the departing of the children of Israel, and gave commandment concerning his bones.
 The passage is out of Gen. l.
 24, 25.
 Joseph was eminent for his faith, though he had not enjoyed the helps for it which the rest of his brethren had.
 He was sold into Egypt.
 He was tried by temptations, by sin, by persecution, for retaining his integrity.
 He was tried by preferment and power in the court of Pharaoh, and yet his faith held out and carried him through to the last.
 		1. He made mention by faith of the departing of the children of Israel, that the time should come when they should be delivered out of Egypt; and he did this both that he might caution them against the thoughts of settling in Egypt, which was now a place of plenty and ease to them; and also that he might keep them from sinking under the calamities and distresses which he foresaw were coming upon them there; and he does it to comfort himself, that though he should not live to see their deliverance, yet he could die in the faith of it.
 		2. He gave commandment concerning his bones, that they should preserve them unburied in Egypt, till God should deliver them out of that house of bondage, and that then they should carry his bones along with them into Canaan and deposit them there.
 Though believers are chiefly concerned for their souls, yet they cannot wholly neglect their bodies, as being members of Christ and parts of themselves, which shall at length be raised up, and be the happy companions of their glorified souls to all eternity.
 Now Joseph gave this order, not that he thought his being buried in Egypt would either prejudice his soul or prevent the resurrection of his body (as some of the rabbis fancied that all the Jews who were buried out of Canaan must be conveyed underground to Canaan before they could rise again), but to testify, [1.]
 That though he had livedand died in Egypt, yet he did not live and die an Egyptian, but an Israelite.
 [2.]
 That he preferred a significant burial in Canaan before a magnificent one in Egypt.
 [3.]
 That he would go as far with his people as he could, though he could not go as far as he would.
 [4.]
 That he believed the resurrection of the body, and the communion that his soul should presently have with departed saints, as his body had with their dead bodies.
 [5.]
 To assure them that God would be with them in Egypt, and deliver them out of it in his own time and way.

-11. When it was that the faith of Joseph acted after this manner; namely, as in the case of Jacob, when he was dying.
-God often gives his people living comforts in dying moments;
-and when he does it is their duty, as they can, to communicate them to those about them, for the glory of God, for the honour of religion, and for the good of their brethren and friends.
+	2. When it was that the faith of Joseph acted after this manner; namely, as in the case of Jacob, when he was dying.
+God often gives his people living comforts in dying moments; and when he does it is their duty, as they can, to communicate them to those about them, for the glory of God, for the honour of religion, and for the good of their brethren and friends.
 We go on now to,
-XI.
-The faith of the parents of Moses, which is cited from Exod. ii.
+11. The faith of the parents of Moses, which is cited from Exod. ii.
 3, &c.
 Here observe,
-12. The acting of their faith: they hid this their son three months.
+	1. The acting of their faith: they hid this their son three months.
 Though only the mother of Moses is mentioned in the history, yet, by what is here said, it seems his father not only consented to it, but consulted about it.
 It is a happy thing where yoke-fellows draw together in the yoke of faith, as heirs of the grace of God; and when they do this in a religious concern for the good of their children, to preserve them not only from those who would destroy their lives, but from those who would corrupt their minds.
-Observe, Moses was persecuted betimes, and forced to be concealed; in this he was a type of Christ, who was persecuted al- most as soon as he was born, and his parents were obliged to flee with him into Egypt for his preservation.
+Observe, Moses was persecuted betimes, and forced to be concealed; in this he was a type of Christ, who was persecuted almost as soon as he was born, and his parents were obliged to flee with him into Egypt for his preservation.
 It is a great mercy to be free from wicked laws and edicts; but, when we are not, we must use all lawful means for our security.
 In this faith of Moses's parents there was a mixture of unbelief, but God was pleased to overlook it.
 2. The reasons of their thus acting.
 No doubt, natural affection could not but move them; but there was something further.
 They saw he was a proper child, a goodly child (Exod. ii.
 2), exceedingly fair, as in Acts vii.
 20, asteios to Theo—venustus Deo—fair to God.
 There appeared in him something uncom- mon; the beauty of the Lord sat upon him, as a presage that he was born to great things, and that by conversing with God his face should shine (Exod. xxxiv.
-29), what bright and illus- trious actions he should do for the deliverance of Israel, and how his name should shine in the sacred records.
+29), what bright and illustrious actions he should do for the deliverance of Israel, and how his name should shine in the sacred records.
 Sometimes, not always, the countenance is the index of the mind.
 3. The prevalency of their faith over their fear.
 They were not afraid of the king's commandment, Exod. i.
 22. That was a wicked and a cruel edict, that all the males of the Israelites should be destroyed in their infancy, and so the name of Israel must be destroyed out of the earth.
 But they did not so fear as presently to give up their child; they considered that, if none of the males were preserved, there would be an end and utter ruin of the church of God and the true religion, and that though in their present state of servitude and oppression one would praise the dead rather than the living, yet they believed that God would preserve his people, and that the time was coming when it would be worth while for an Israelite to live.
 Some must hazard their own lives to preserve their children, and they were resolved to do it; they knew the king's commandment was evil in itself, contrary to the laws of God and nature, and therefore of no authority nor obligation.
 Faith is a great preservative against the sinful slavish fear of men, as it sets God before the soul, and shows the vanity of the creature and its subordination to the will and power of God.
-The apostle next proceeds to, XII.
-The faith of Moses himself (v.
-24, 25, &c.), here observe, 1667
+The apostle next proceeds to,
+12. The faith of Moses himself (v.
+24, 25, &c.), here observe,
-Chapter XI
-13. An instance of his faith in conquering the world.
+	1. An instance of his faith in conquering the world.
 (1.)
 He refused to be called the son of Pharaoh's daughter, whose foundling he was, and her fondling too; she had adopted him for his son, and he refused it.
 Observe, [1.]
 How great a temptation Moses was under.
 Pharaoh's daughter is said to have been his only child, and was herself childless; and having found Moses, and saved him as she did, she resolved to take him and bring him up as her son; and so he stood fair to be in time king of Egypt, and he might thereby have been serviceable to Israel.
 He owed his life to this princess; and to refuse such kindness from her would look not only like ingratitude to her, but a neglect of Providence, that seemed to intend his advancement and his brethren's advantage.
 [2.]
 How glorious was the triumph of his faith in so great a trial.
 He refused to be called the son of Pharaoh's daughter lest he should undervalue the truer honour of being a son of Abraham, the father of the faithful; he refused to be called the son of Pharaoh's daughter lest it should look like renouncing his religion as well as his relation to Israel; and no doubt both these he must have done if he had accepted this honour; he therefore nobly refused it.
 (2.)
 He chose rather to suffer affliction with the people of God than to enjoy the pleasures of sin for a season, v.
 25. He was willing to take his lot with the people of God here, though it was a suffering lot, that he might have his portion with them hereafter, rather than to enjoy all the sensual sinful pleasures of Pharaoh's court, which would be but for a season, and would then be punished with everlasting misery.
-Herein he acted rationally as well as reli- giously, and conquered the temptation to worldly pleasure as he had done before to worldly preferment.
+Herein he acted rationally as well as religiously, and conquered the temptation to worldly pleasure as he had done before to worldly preferment.
 Here observe, [1.]
 The pleasures of sin are and will be but short; they must end in speedy repentance or in speedy ruin.
 [2.]
 The pleasures of this world, and especially those of a court, are too often the pleasures of sin; and they are always so when we cannot enjoy them without deserting God and his people.
 A true believer will despise them when they are offered upon such terms.
 [3.]
 Suffering is to be chosen rather than sin, there being more evil in the least sin than there can be in the greatest suffering.
 [4.]
 It greatly alleviates the evil of suffering when we suffer with the people of God, embarked in the same interest and animated by the same Spirit.
 (3.)
 He accounted the reproaches of Christ greater riches than the treasures of Egypt, v.
-14. See how Moses weighed matters: in one scale he put the worst of religion—the reproaches of Christ, in the other scale the best of the world—the treasures of Egypt; and in his judgment, directed by faith, the worst of religion weighed down the best of the world.
+	2. See how Moses weighed matters: in one scale he put the worst of religion—the reproaches of Christ, in the other scale the best of the world—the treasures of Egypt; and in his judgment, directed by faith, the worst of religion weighed down the best of the world.
 The reproaches of the church of God are the reproaches of Christ, who is, and has ever been, the head of the church.
 Now here Moses conquered the riches of the world, as before he had conquered its honours and pleasures.
 God's people are, and always have been, a reproached people.
-Christ accounts himself reproached in their reproaches; and, while he thus interests himself in their reproaches, they become riches, and greater riches than the treasures of the richest 1668
+Christ accounts himself reproached in their reproaches; and, while he thus interests himself in their reproaches, they become riches, and greater riches than the treasures of the richest empire in the world; for Christ will reward them with a crown of glory that fades not away.
-Chapter XI
-empire in the world; for Christ will reward them with a crown of glory that fades not away.
 Faith discerns this, and determines and acts accordingly.
-15. The circumstance of time is taken notice of, when Moses by his faith gained this victory over the world, in all its honours, pleasures, and treasures: When he had come to years (v.
+13. The circumstance of time is taken notice of, when Moses by his faith gained this victory over the world, in all its honours, pleasures, and treasures: When he had come to years (v.
 24); not only to years of discretion, but of experience, to the age of forty years—when he was great, or had come to maturity.
 Some would take this as detracting from his victory,